MiemieMethod/bedrock-docs/docs/refs/data-driven/blockception/entity/behavior/components/lay_egg.md

 //// define
 `target_blocks`：<samp>array</samp>

-- [EXPERIMENTAL] Blocks that the mob can lay its eggs on top of.
+- Blocks that the mob can lay its eggs on top of.

 ////